Skip to Content

 • Briefly soak and wash the basil in cold water, and gently pat it thoroughly DRY with paper towels.

-If you want to preserve the green color as much as possible, blanch the basil leaves by dunking them quickly in boiling water before drying.
+If you want to preserve the green color as much as possible, blanch the basil leaves by dunking them quickly in boiling water for 30 seconds, then plunging in ice water before drying.

 • Put the basil, olive oil, pine nuts, chopped garlic, and an ample pinch of salt in the processor bowl, and process to a uniform, creamy consistency.